rafibaum/Metal/README.md

 # Metal
-Metal is a in-development robot framework for FRC, with a focus on making FRC programming more reliable and easy.
+Metal is an in-development robot framework for FRC, with a focus on making FRC programming more reliable and easy.
 The framework is being developed with a few key goals in mind:

 * Clear structure for using the framework
 * Well-written documentation